WebReflection/coincident/README.md

   * use the *ServiceWorker* logic enabled out of the box by passing the file `npx sabayon ./public/sw.js` to *Worker* constructors, so that such *SW* can be used to polyfill the *sync* case
   * provide your own *ServiceWorker* file whenever a *Worker* is created, out of the `{ serviceWorker: '../sw.js' }` extra option, as long as it imports utilities from [sabayon](https://github.com/WebReflection/sabayon#readme), as explained in its [ServiceWorker related details](https://github.com/WebReflection/sabayon?tab=readme-ov-file#service-worker)

-The latter 2 points will inevitably fallback to a *polyfilled* version of the native possible performance but it should be *god enough* to enable your logic around *workers* invoking, or reaching, synchronous *main* thread related tasks.
+The latter 2 points will inevitably fallback to a *polyfilled* version of the native possible performance but it should be *good enough* to enable your logic around *workers* invoking, or reaching, synchronous *main* thread related tasks.

 #### Enable only async SharedArrayBuffer features